PeterForth/ESP8266-Win32f-Punyforth/README.md

 dictionary in RAM, and run the last word of this file which should be your program run or main word.
-If not, it  keeps on the REPL  loop (the forth interpreter) asking for new commands, like any normal forth. https://www.youtube.com/watch?v=NvZHxFj0pt8
+If not, it  keeps on the REPL  loop (the forth interpreter) asking for new commands, like any normal forth.
+Watch my video :
+https://www.youtube.com/watch?v=NvZHxFj0pt8

+Special Thanks to Tom Zimmer and FIG Forth contrinbutors who did possible :  Win32forth , and to Attila Magyar for his fantastic Punyforth for Nodemcu, and to Dirk Bruehl for his VisualForth extensions.

 ![Wi32forth->Punyforth Screenshot](https://github.com/PeterForth/ESP8266-Win32f-Punyforth/blob/master/screen-w32f-punyforth9_n.jpg)